ragu-ravi/automation-projects/README.md

-# Automation-Projects
+# Automation Projects
-Sample automation projects
+### Sample automation projects
+> Time is valuable :moneybag: Let's save it by automation :smiley: